khanshoaib3/minecraft-access/docs/setup/basic.md

 This may take a few minutes, and you can listen to the screen reader's progress bar sound effect to find out the progress.
 The first time you start the launcher it will require you to sign in with your Microsoft account.

-## Choose and Install Your Mod Loader
+## Choose and Install Your Chosen Mod Loader

 > Like any other game, the mod loader is responsible for loading the mod files into the game at launch.
-The two mod loaders that Minecraft Access currently supports are Fabric and NeoForge.
+> The two mod loaders that Minecraft Access currently supports are Fabric and NeoForge.

 Mods for Fabric and NeoForge are not compatible with each other.